310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Ahaha… She is shaking her head and completely refusing.
-It seems you are hated.
+ahaha… she is shaking her head and completely refusing. it seems you are hated.
 {% endbubble %}

 {% bubble Kaoru %}